Date First Published: December 2, 2014

 - variance in the outcome of illness or treatment (the actual outcome varies from the expected outcome)

-- occurrence of incidents
+- occurrence of complications, side effects and incidents

 There is a lot of confusion regarding the execution of care plans when used in the context of paper records.
 Unfortunately, often this is carried forward into CIS design.
 An understanding of the three distinct activities that happen in relation to the care plan clarifies the issues: